-28. The quality of Plaintiff's work and the brands he licenses his work to have attracted many illicit infringers who copy and display Plaintiff's Copyrighted Photos to sell cheap competing versions of some of the clothing depicted in his art.
+30. The quality of Plaintiff's work and the brands it licenses its work to have attracted many illicit infringers who copy and display Plaintiff's Copyrighted Photos to sell cheap competing versions of some of the clothing depicted in its art.

-29. Upon information and belief, all Defendants are a connected group of infringers working together to knowingly and willfully use Plaintiff's Copyrighted Photos around the same timeframe, without permission, to manufacture, import, distribute, offer for sale, and sell the clothing depicted within.
+31. Upon information and belief, all Defendants are a connected group of infringers working together to knowingly and willfully use Plaintiff's Copyrighted Photos around the same timeframe, without permission, to manufacture, import, distribute, offer for sale, and sell the clothing depicted within.

-30. Upon information and belief, these Defendants have had full knowledge of Plaintiff's ownership and authorship of the Copyrighted Photos.
+32. Upon information and belief, these Defendants have had full knowledge of Plaintiff's ownership and authorship of the Copyrighted Photos.

-31. Plaintiff has identified numerous stores on the TikTok Platform, including these Defendants' online stores, which display Plaintiff's Copyrighted Photos around the same timeframe.
+33. Plaintiff has identified numerous stores on the Amazon Platform, including these Defendants' online stores, which display Plaintiff's Copyrighted Photos around the same timeframe.

-32. Plaintiff seeks to shut down these Defendants' Online Stores, where these Defendants display copies they made of Plaintiff's Copyrighted Photos without permission.
+34. Plaintiff seeks to shut down these Defendants' Online Stores, where these Defendants display copies they made of Plaintiff's Copyrighted Photos without permission.

-33. Fraudulent seller alias registration patterns are among the common tactics used by Internet store operators, such as these Defendants, to conceal their identities and the full extent of their illicit activities, and to avoid shutdown.
-The TikTok Platform specifically, does not display detailed seller contact information or physical addresses and the seller aliases used are typically only names inside of the TikTok Platform and not registered as businesses outside of the Platform.
+35. Fraudulent seller alias registration patterns are among the common tactics used by Internet store operators, such as these Defendants, to conceal their identities and the full extent of their illicit activities, and to avoid shutdown.

-34. These Defendants operate under various seller aliases creating the impression that these Defendants are multiple, separate entities when listed on a Schedule "A" enforcement action.
+36. These Defendants operate under various seller aliases creating the impression that these Defendants are multiple, separate entities when listed on a Schedule "A" enforcement action.

-35. By making these seller aliases appear as unrelated entities, These Defendants recognize they may cause a joinder issue in any multi-defendant enforcement case, thereby further avoiding liability.
+37. By making these seller aliases appear as unrelated entities, These Defendants recognize they may cause a joinder issue in any multi-defendant enforcement case, thereby further avoiding liability.

-36. These Defendants' intentional tactic of hiding behind multiple seller aliases to obstruct enforcement aims to sustain illicit infringement activities.
+38. These Defendants' intentional tactic of hiding behind multiple seller aliases to obstruct enforcement aims to sustain illicit infringement activities.

-37. Without joinder of each of these Defendants, the Defendants' illicit strategy to dodge liability will succeed because individual lawsuits are costly, time consuming, and burdensome for the courts.
+39. Without joinder of each of these Defendants, the Defendants' illicit strategy to dodge liability will succeed because individual lawsuits are costly, time consuming, and burdensome for the courts.

-38. Each of these Defendants is properly joined in this case because it is highly probable that they are collaborating or are not separate entities, and they are listed separately only to continue their illegal activities without liability.
-Each of the reproduced photos are from the same 2023-2024 publishing timeframe, each infringe the bikini subject matter, and each are identical copies of Plaintiff's Copyrighted Photos.
+40. Each of these Defendants is properly joined in this case because it is highly probable that they are collaborating or are not separate entities, and they are listed separately only to continue their illegal activities without liability.
+Each of the competing products are identical to each other and to Plaintiff's Copyrighted works.
 See Exhibit 3.

-39. This conclusion is enhanced by the fact that these Defendants use the Copyrighted Images to sell the same clothing items, which they must produce on a larger scale to try and make a profit on the market.
+41. This conclusion is enhanced by the fact that these Defendants use the Copyrighted Photos to sell the same clothing items, which they must produce on a larger scale to try and make a profit on the market.
 It is unlikely that any single Defendant could sustain manufacturing at such a large scale alone.

-40. Due to the large number of infringers Plaintiff faces, individual infringers can get lost in the swarm, especially since these Defendants can easily disappear and open new stores, making enforcement of the Plaintiff's Intellectual Property against individual infringers impracticable.
+42. Due to the large number of infringers Plaintiff faces, individual infringers can get lost in the swarm, especially since these Defendants can easily disappear and open new stores, making enforcement of the Plaintiff's IP against individual infringers impracticable.

-41. Furthermore, infringers, like these Defendants and likely including these Defendants, operate multiple credit card merchant accounts and third-party accounts, which are hidden behind layers of payment gateways, enabling them to continue their operations despite enforcement efforts.
+43. Furthermore, infringers, like these Defendants and likely including these Defendants, operate multiple credit card merchant accounts and third-party accounts, which are hidden behind layers of payment gateways, enabling them to continue their operations despite enforcement efforts.

-42. Based on information and belief, these Defendants maintain offshore bank accounts and regularly transfer funds from their Platform accounts to offshore banks outside this Court's jurisdiction, especially since it is believed that these Defendants reside abroad.
+44. Based on information and belief, these Defendants maintain offshore bank accounts and regularly transfer funds from their Platform accounts to offshore banks outside this Court's jurisdiction, especially since it is believed that these Defendants reside abroad.

-43. These Defendants' Online Stores bear similarities and indicating their interrelatedness.
+45. These Defendants' Online Stores bear similarities and indicating their interrelatedness.

-44. Notable features standard to these Defendants' Online Stores includes a lack of contact information, the same or similar products for sale, identically or similarly priced items, sales discounts, shared hosting service, identical name servers, and their common illicit infringement of Plaintiff's Copyrighted Photos.
+46. Notable features standard to these Defendants' Online Stores includes a lack of contact information, the same or similar products for sale, identically or similarly priced items, sales discounts, shared hosting service, identical name servers, and their common illicit infringement of Plaintiff's Copyrighted Images.